 A quiet (over)achiever that has never asked for anything in return, KD embodies our definition of greatness.
 A man of insurmountable kindness and humility, KD’s career at &Beyond spans more than a decade and he has touched the lives of thousands of people along the way.

 Those that have been on an &Beyond mobile camping expedition will agree that it is a holistic experience.
 For our hard-working and steadfast expedition guides, the days are much longer and the workload and responsibilities far greater than those of a standard &Beyond guide.
-The role of an expeditions guide is that of field guide, host, camp manager and butler, all 24/7, and all wrapped into one.
-It is a demanding role that requires expansive knowledge, unwavering patience, warm local hospitality, excellent driving skills, strength of character and passion for the land, wildlife and people.
+The role of an expeditions guide is that of the field guide, host, camp manager and butler, all 24/7, and all wrapped into one.
+It is a demanding role that requires expansive knowledge, unwavering patience, warm local hospitality, excellent driving skills, the strength of character and passion for the land, wildlife and people.

 As one of our most senior guides in Botswana, KD consistently strives for excellence and his guest feedback scores certainly reflect his strong work ethic, having achieved a 99% average over the last 12 months.
 This is no mean feat and just goes to show what kind of a person KD is.